donishadsmith/neurocaps/paper/paper.md

 This module contains the `TimeseriesExtractor` class, which:

-- leverages extracts Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression on resting-state and task-based fMRI data and use lateralized brain parcellations (such as the Schaefer [@Schaefer2018], Automated Anatomical Labeling [@Tzourio-Mazoyer2002], and Human Connectome Project extended [@Huang2022] parcellations) for spatial dimensionality reduction.
+- leverages extracts Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression on resting-state and task-based fMRI data and use parcellations (such as the Schaefer [@Schaefer2018], Automated Anatomical Labeling [@Tzourio-Mazoyer2002], and Human Connectome Project extended [@Huang2022]) for spatial dimensionality reduction.
 - censors high-motion volumes using fMRIPrep-derived framewise displacement values and stores the extracted timeseries information in a dictionary mapping subject IDs to run IDs and their associated timeseries.